LISE++

 -

-and/or thickness of the material by first calling the periodic table menu
+Change: changes the nature and/or thickness of the material by first calling the periodic-table menu and then asking for a new thickness.

 Production mechanism: calls